Mateo Drežnjak: National team career

 In February 2020, FIBA named Drežnjak one of the 10 most promising European talents.

 Personal life

-Drežnjak trained karate for six years then turned to basketball following his brother Dario.
-Mateo's older brother Dario (born 1998) is also a professional basketball player and has played for the Bosnia and herzegovina national basketball team youth selections and the Croatia national B team.
+Drežnjak trained karate for six years then turned to basketball following his brother older brother Dario.
+Dario (born 1998) is also a professional basketball player and has played for the Bosnia and herzegovina national basketball team youth selections and the Croatia national B team.
 Dario and Mateo had played together for Široki.